danielnixon/eslint-plugin-total-functions/README.md

 ### total-functions/no-array-subscript

-Bans array subscript access.
+Bans unsafe array subscript access.
 See [TypeScript issue #13778](https://github.com/Microsoft/TypeScript/issues/13778) for the corresponding issue and [total-functions](https://github.com/danielnixon/total-functions#get-type-safe-array-index-operator) for a safe (total) alternative.

+Tuples and (non-record) object are allowed.

 There are other ways to avoid this issue, such as [fp-ts's lookup](https://gcanti.github.io/fp-ts/modules/Array.ts.html#lookup), but the `get` function from total-functions is smart enough to exclude `undefined` when dealing with tuples and objects.

 ### total-functions/no-array-destructuring

-Bans array destructuring.
+Bans unsafe array destructuring.
 It is unsafe for the same reason as discussed above.
+Destructuring tuples is allowed, as long as you're within the length of the tuple.

 # See Also
 * https://github.com/danielnixon/readonly-types